Discover Climate and Space

-All our courses require broadband Internet access (Min of 5mb recommended) and participants need to be familiar with using the internet, downloading and installing software.
+All our courses require broadband Internet access and participants need to be familiar with using the internet, downloading and installing software.

-This course is designed to introduce teachers to creative ways of developing 21st century skills such as collaboration, skilled communication, problem solving, knowledge construction and use of digital technologies for learning.
+This course is designed to introduce teachers to creative ways of exploring climate and climate change with their pupils.
 The course elements include: